The Ultimate Guide to Grandma Camp

 It All Starts With a Plan: Be the Hostess With the Mostest

 Setting yourself up for success just feels good, right?
-Don’t stress about these specific timelines if you don’t have that much time before camp begins.
-Simply adjust as needed, but this outline will give you a basic understanding of what needs or can be done ahead of time.
+The outline below will give you a basic understanding of what needs or can be done ahead of time.

 Also, remember that many of these things are optional and can be added to, substituted, adjusted, or plain cut out.
 These are the things that we do for our camp, but yours may look a bit different.

 One quick word. . .don’t get overwhelmed by this schedule.
 We have a wonderful FREE checklist to help you with all these steps at the end of this section.
-So. . .read on. . .
+However, don’t stress about the specific timelines in our Grandma Camp Checklist if you don’t have that much time before camp begins.
+Simply adjust as needed.
+With that said. . .read on. . .

 Grandma Camp Plan: 4 - 6 Months Before